 1. Spell “Jalapeño”

 Alexa can help you spell words so you don’t embarrass yourself when writing a letter.
-If you’re labeling a fresh batch of peppers and ask Alexa how “jalapeño” is spelled, she’ll respond:
+But if you try every elementary school student’s favorite joke and ask Alexa to spell “icup”, she’ll say:

 2. Do You Want to Go on a Date?